 This is a sales lead, who at the first contact, had a low propensity to convert, but eventually did buy from you.

 Now, if I had to ask you which lead is more important to your business, you’d probably say case 1.
 But that’s where many businesses go wrong.
 No, both leads are important.
-In the second case, in fact, constantly nurturing the lead helped them remember the business when they really need it.
+In the second case, in fact, constantly nurturing the lead helped them remember the business when they really needed it.

-Why is a sales lead important?
+Why is a Sales Lead Important?

 A contact becomes a lead only when they express interest in your business.
 This could be them reaching out to you via phone or email, or by interacting with your online presence like your website or social media handles.
 Of course, cold outreach still works.
 But even then, salespeople do thorough research before they classify them as a lead.